What goes up, doesn't always come down.

 The Plan

 I, Ken Babenco and Sam Grenlie are catching a plane in two weeks to Alaska.
 It seems pretty unreal to me right now, I suppose I'll believe it when my feet are cold.
 This all began as a casual conversation six-months ago over lunch at Rumbis after a good day of skiing.
 Sam asked me if I wanted to climb "Denali" with him next spring.
 I agreed, unfortunately for me I had no idea what "Denali" was other than some obscure mountaineering expedition people went on somewhere in Alaska.
 I didn't realize it was the coldest, biggest rock on our continent.
 It's a lot easier to agree to things before you know what they really entail.
 Regardless, as a man of my word I was committed.
 Fast-forward six-months of hard (and fun) training later, the last pieces of the puzzle are falling together.
-We are still a bit of a junk-show, but thats the way we have always been, and honestly I would be seriously worried about this trip if we were already prepared.
+We are still a bit of a junk-show, but thats the way we have always been, and honestly I would be seriously worried about this

 After a few local winter climbs, we decided to tackle Rainer in the winter.
 Little did I know at the time Rainer has about a 15% success rate in the winter.
 We decided to toss the dice and see what is was that was preventing people from summiting in the winter.